 Frozen food is a pragmatic part of the solution to meeting the country’s nutrition needs.
 With easy to follow on-pack instructions, frozen food helps consumers prepare meals with minimum equipment, cooking skills, or time and can satisfy diverse preferences by aligning with ethnic and cultural norms.
 Frozen food also means reduced food waste thanks to its longer shelf life and the ability to only prepare what is needed, which means further cost savings.

 GusNIP and its point-of-sale promotion programs overwhelmingly promote fresh over frozen, and USDA’s Produce Prescription Program only funds projects that support the consumption of fresh produce.
 GusNIP provides annual grants to non-profit and government organizations that develop programs that encourage and/or incentivize increased produce consumption among low-income families.
 The GusNIP annual budget for FY 2023 is $59.4 million, with $20.7 million of those funds earmarked for the GusNIP Produce Prescription Program, “which allows healthcare providers to ‘prescribe’ fresh fruits and vegetables.”

-The SHOPP Act, introduced by Reps.
-Mark Alford (R-MO-04) and Jasmine Crocket (D-TX-30), would amend and modernize GusNIP’s priorities in important ways.
+The SHOPP Act would amend and modernize GusNIP’s priorities in important ways.
 Under the proposal: